DMorisonWorkAccount/hello_ECS/README.md

+# pushing to master branch should start AWS CodePipeline?

 # Docker Getting Started Tutorial

 This tutorial has been written with the intent of helping folks get up and running